Review of Fukurou No Mori, glamping style barbecue and outdoor cafe with dog run in scenic Ranzan Valley

 The barbecue needs to be booked in advance.
 It costs from 3,500 yen per person.
 That includes all your meat (pork, chicken, beef), vegetables, yaki soba and all the necessary equipment for barbecuing.
 They have a set for children from six years of age that costs 2,200 yen.

-The cafe is self service.
+The café is self service.
 You order from the kitchen and they give you a buzzer to notify you when your food is ready.
-When it buzzes you go up to the kitchen to collect your food or to the cafe if you’ve ordered shaved ice.
+When it buzzes you go up to the kitchen to collect your food or to the café if you’ve ordered shaved ice.
+It is an ideal location in 2020 to avoid the “three C’s”.
+That is, you can maintain a safe social distance from others and there is no need to go indoors.
+Even ordering your food you only have to step into the cottage for a second.
+And the door of the kitchen is never closed so it is well ventilated.

-Flavoured shaved ice or Snow Cones as they are often called, are a specialty of this cafe.
-They make the ice in Yamanashi Prefecture.
+Flavoured shaved ice or Snow Cones as they are often called, are a specialty of this café.
+They harvest the ice in February in Yamanashi Prefecture.
 There are various toppings for the snow cones.

 My daughter had the strawberry one made with cream and real strawberry pieces.
 It was truly delicious.
 Snow cones are available between April and October.